scateu/GNURadioForRaspberryPiOnArchlinux/README.md

 How to compile
 --------------
+There are two methods.
+One is [cross-compile](http://archlinuxarm.org/developers/distcc-cross-compiling)(thanks to dheidler@gmail.com) , the other is compiling on rpi directly.
+Herein, we give the direct compiling details.

-To compile all packages by yourself on your raspberry pi,
+To compile all packages by yourself on your raspberry pi :

 ### Resize your raspberry pi to full SD card